-Sabre Insurance Executes Share Buy-back, Adjusts Voting Rights - TipRanks.com
+Sabre Insurance Executes Share Buy-Back, Adjusts Voting Rights - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-Sabre Insurance Group plc has executed a share buy-back program, purchasing 79,383 ordinary shares for cancellation at an average price of 150.49p per share.
-This transaction reduces the total number of shares in issue to 248,994,036, impacting the company’s total voting rights and potentially influencing shareholder interest calculations.
+Sabre Insurance Group plc has executed a share buy-back program, purchasing 32,643 ordinary shares for cancellation, as authorized by shareholders at the recent Annual General Meeting.
+This transaction, conducted through Panmure Liberum Limited on the London Stock Exchange, adjusts the total voting rights to 248,961,393 shares, impacting shareholder calculations under the Financial Conduct Authority’s rules.

 The most recent analyst rating on (GB:SBRE) stock is a Buy with a £2.05 price target.
 To see the full list of analyst forecasts on Sabre Insurance Group plc stock, see the GB:SBRE Stock Forecast page.